-E. Payroll tax limitation for tax-exempt employers

-Section 45R and these proposed regulations define the term "payroll taxes" as (1) amounts required to be withheld under section 3402 and (2) the employee's and employer's shares of Medicare tax required to be withheld and paid under sections 3101(b) and 3111(b) on employees' wages for the year.
+With respect to the payroll tax limitation for tax-exempt employers, section 45R and the proposed regulations defined the term "payroll taxes" as (1) amounts required to be withheld under section 34022 and (2) the employee's and employer's shares of Medicare tax required to be withheld and paid under sections 3101(b) and 3111(b) on employees' wages for the year.
 For a tax-exempt eligible small employer, the amount of the credit cannot exceed the amount of the payroll taxes of the employer during the calendar year in which the taxable year begins.
+The final regulations retain these provisions.